Devashree21/Diabetes-Prediction-with-PyCaret/README.md

 This project has been entirely completed in Jupyter IDE with Python 3.8.5.

 Libraries used: Pandas, NumPy, Matplotlib, Seaborn, Plotly and PyCaret.

+Details of the EDA and model setup are discussed in my article https://www.analyticsvidhya.com/blog/2021/07/diabetes-prediction-with-pycaret/ published on AnalyticsVidhya.